trunk-io/docs/check/configuration/supported/osv-scanner.md

 ## Auto Enabling

-OSV-Scanner will be auto-enabled if any of the following filetypes are present: *lockfile*
+OSV-Scanner will be auto-enabled if any *Lockfile* files are present.

 ## Settings

 OSV-Scanner supports the following config files:
 * `osv-scanner.toml`

 You can move these files to `.trunk/configs` and `trunk check` will still find them.
 See [Moving Linter Configs](..#moving-linter-configs) for more info.